ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 <img src="./media/Image54.png" style="width:4in">

 One can see the magnitude of the resultant acting force, overall-factor of safety, as well as conditions for stress at bottom floor.
-If one of these is not satisfied, the text will beshown in red.
+If one of these is not satisfied, the text will be shown in red.

 ### Sluice Bay Hydraulics